Generating Teammates for Training Robust Ad Hoc Teamwork Agents via Best-Response Diversity: Related Work

-\textbf{Type-based AHT:} Type-based AHT methods~\citep{barrettMakingFriendsFly2017, albrechtBeliefTruthHypothesised2016, rahmanOpenAdHoc2021} assume access to predefined teammate policies for learning.
-In these methods, training data is gathered by letting the learner interact with the predefined teammates.
-The learner is subsequently trained to infer the types of teammates based on the limited experience that are gathered by interacting with them.
-Inferred teammate types are finally used to decide the learner's optimal action for collaborating with its teammates.
-For instance, a learner could employ an expert policy to choose its optimal action when collaborating with a certain type of teammate.
+\textbf{Ad Hoc Teamwork (AHT).} AHT was defined as a formal challenge of developing a learner capable of collaborating with unknown teammates by \cite{stoneAdHocAutonomous2010}.
+Since then, previous works~\citep{mirsky2022survey} have explored AHT under different application areas and alternative names, such as zero-shot coordination (ZSC)~\citep{hu2020other} which explores AHT in problems where unknown teammates are optimal agents optimising the same reward function as the learner.
+Many of these works utilise type-based methods~\citep{albrechtBeliefTruthHypothesised2016, barrettMakingFriendsFly2017,albrecht2018modelling,rahmanOpenAdHoc2021, rahman2022general}.
+A limitation of type-based approaches is that they assume access to predefined teammate policies for learning.
+This entails the manual specification of all possible types, which is often an infeasible process.
+Our work seeks to bridge this gap by providing ways to automatically generate teammates.

+\textbf{Multi-agent Reinforcement Learning (MARL).} The objective of MARL is to jointly train a set of agents to maximise their returns in the presence of each other~\citep{papoudakis2020benchmarking,Zhang2021}.
+Unlike ad hoc teamwork, these methods assume full control of all members of the team.
+Current methods in the literature have shown great success in solving complex tasks~\citep{vinyals_grandmaster_2019,christianos2021scaling}, and have been shown to be able to adapt to novel tasks~\citep{schaefer2022mate}.
+However, a drawback of joint training is that the resulting agents have low performance when interacting with agents that are not encountered during the joint training process~\citep{vezhnevets2020options, hu2020other, rahmanOpenAdHoc2021}.

-\textbf{Teammate Policy Generation:} Diverse teammate policy generation has been explored in previous work on AHT and other closely related problems such as Zero-Shot Coordination (ZSC)~\citep{hu2020other}.
-Several works on this area formulate diversity in terms of information theoretic measures defined over the learner' generated trajectories~\citep{parker2020ridge, lupuTrajectoryDiversityZeroshot2021, ijcai2021-66, lucas2022any}.
-Despite its prevalence, previous works~\citep{lupuTrajectoryDiversityZeroshot2021,LiuBRDiversity} highlighted that training with teammates generated by trajectory diversity-based methods does not always lead to improved learner's robustness.
-This is because many teammate behaviours producing distinct trajectories entail the same learner's best response policy during collaboration.
-While~\citet{LiuBRDiversity} also proposed an approach based on the best response policies' performance, their approach is limited to zero-sum games.
+\textbf{Teammate Policy Generation.} Diverse teammate policy generation has been previously explored in problems that are closely related to AHT, such as in \ac{ZSC}~\citep{hu2020other}.
+Several works in this area formulate diversity in terms of information-theoretic measures defined over the generated policies' trajectories~\citep{xing2021learning,lupuTrajectoryDiversityZeroshot2021,lucas2022any}.
+Despite its prevalence, previous works~\citep{lupuTrajectoryDiversityZeroshot2021,LiuBRDiversity} highlighted that training with teammates generated by trajectory diversity-based methods does not always lead to improved learner's robustness, which we also demonstrate through our experiments.
+This is because many teammate behaviours producing distinct trajectories entail the same learner's best-response policy.
+While~\citet{LiuBRDiversity} also proposed an approach based on the best-response policies' performance, their approach is limited to zero-sum games.